A new report provides insight for improving access to education for all children in Sierra Leone

 “When assessing the 3 mile coverage target, the majority of the population is within 3 miles of a school location (98.67%).
 However, when you break this down by school type and district, you can begin to see where there are gaps in coverage and which age-groups these affect the most,”

-As a next step, the GRID3 Sierra Leone team will perform analyses to provide suggestions for new classroom locations using a site placement optimisation method developed by GRID3 partner Flowminder.
+As a next step, GRID3 will perform analyses to provide suggestions for new classroom locations using a site placement optimisation method developed by GRID3 partner Flowminder.
 The team will also engage key stakeholders to increase the use of the data.
 The results from this report and GRID3’s optimisation work will inform a nationwide strategy around the planning of suitable school catchment areas, placement of students for examinations, and construction of additional classrooms.

 To read the full report, please click here.